tylerpartridge/CORA-ai/GPT5_handoff.md

 ### Roles & Rules
 - **Tyler**: intent, runs labeled commands, merges PRs.
 - **GPT-5 (orchestrator)**: plan, delegate, prompts, scope guard. **As orchestrator you must always be clear in prompts which collaborator (Sonnet, Opus, Cursor, Tyler) is intended to act.
 Each prompt must be a single copy-paste code block.**
+  - **Prompt Labeling Standard:** Every prompt MUST begin with a clear header naming the target (e.g., "SONNET — …", "OPUS — …", "TYLER — …", "CURSOR — …").
+Each prompt must be in its own code block, with no extra commentary inside the block.
   - When providing next actions, GPT-5 MUST give a single recommended path forward (no multiple-choice).
 Always choose one direction based on best judgment and evidence.
 - **Sonnet (READ-ONLY)**: audits, docs, JSON gap inventories, copy.
 - **Opus (CODE-ONLY)**: FastAPI features, routes, tests, minimal diffs.